Summary The Pet Vet Barnsley is part of The Pet Vet group and is set up for both routine care and urgent cases, with emergency veterinary services listed as 24/7 or extended-hours in the clinic data. The website also states no surcharge for weekend appointments, including for unregistered customers.

 Our Score (87/100)

 White Cross Vets is part of the White Cross Vets clinic group (the website describes 21 practices across the North and Midlands).
 From the latest reviews, this practice is used for both routine care and more involved procedures, including referral surgery: one owner’s dog was referred in for mast cell tumour removal and described the operation as going well, with the reception team handling the referral and insurance claim quickly and explaining what to expect beforehand.
 Reviews also mention dentistry (scale and polish with extractions) and care for small pets such as rabbits and guinea pigs.
-Owner experiences are mostly very positive (gentle handling of nervous pets, clear explanations), but one recent review describes a stressful dental visit with concerns about communication, the procedure running longer than expected, extractions not being completed, and being asked to pay again for a further session.

 White Cross Vets is part of the White Cross Vets clinic group (the website describes 21 practices across the North and Midlands).
 From the latest reviews, this practice is used for both routine care and more involved procedures, including referral surgery: one owner’s dog was referred in for mast cell tumour removal and described the operation as going well, with the reception team handling the referral and insurance claim quickly and explaining what to expect beforehand.
 Reviews also mention dentistry (scale and polish with extractions) and care for small pets such as rabbits and guinea pigs.
-Owner experiences are mostly very positive (gentle handling of nervous pets, clear explanations), but one recent review describes a stressful dental visit with concerns about communication, the procedure running longer than expected, extractions not being completed, and being asked to pay again for a further session.

 The Pet Vet Rotherham